Carlos Diego Ferreira: Ultimate Fighting Championship

 Ferreira was scheduled to face Francisco Trinaldo on May 11, 2019, at UFC 237.
 However, Ferreira was forced out of the bout on weigh-in day as he was deemed medically unfit due to a weight cutting issue.
 As a result, the bout was cancelled.

 Ferreira faced Mairbek Taisumov on September 7, 2019, at UFC 242.
 He won the fight by unanimous decision.

 Ferreira faced Anthony Pettis on January 18, 2020, at UFC 246.
 Ferreira defeated Pettis by submission in the second round.
 This win earned him a Performance of the Night award.

-Ferreira was scheduled to face Drew Dober on May 2, 2020, at UFC Fight Night: Hermansson vs. Weidman.
+As the first fight of his new five-fight contract, Ferreira was scheduled to face Drew Dober on May 2, 2020, at UFC Fight Night: Hermansson vs. Weidman.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date The bout with Dober was rescheduled and was expected to take place on November 7, 2020, at UFC on ESPN: Santos vs. Teixeira.
 In turn, Ferreira pulled out on October 22 due to an illness.

 A rematch with Beneil Dariush took place on February 6, 2021, at UFC Fight Night 184.
 He lost the fight via split decision.
 This fight earned him the Fight of the Night award.

 Ferreira faced Gregor Gillespie on May 8, 2021, at UFC on ESPN 24.
 At the weigh-ins, Ferreira weighed in at 160.5 pounds, four and a half pounds over the lightweight non-title fight limit.
 His bout proceeded at catchweight and he was fined 30% of his purse, which went to Gillespie.
 He lost the fight via technical knockout in round two.
 The bout was named Fight of the Night, but Ferreira was not eligible to receive the award after missing weight and the full bonus went to Gillespie.